cloudflare/boring/README.md

 license, shall be dual licensed under the terms of both the Apache License, Version 2.0 and the MIT license without any additional terms or conditions.

+To compile from source, first run `git submodule update --init --recursive` to clone the upstream boringssl repo.

 ## Accolades

 The project is based on a fork of [rust-openssl](https://github.com/sfackler/rust-openssl).